dataset-ninja/rpi-tomato/README.md

 # RpiTomato Dataset: Greenhouse Tomatoes with Different Ripeness Stages

-RpiTomato is a dataset for object detection tasks.
+RpiTomato is a dataset for object detection task.